lewisclark4/CI-MilestoneProjectThree/README.md

 ### Acknowledgements
 1. I took guidance from various sources on formatting & styling my web application

-* [Stackoverflow] https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework for guidance on colours on form input fields.
+* [Stackoverflow](https://stackoverflow.com/questions/37127123/change-color-of-underline-input-and-label-in-materialize-css-framework) for guidance on colours on form input fields.
-* [Stackoverflow] https://stackoverflow.com/questions/35261021/change-color-of-checkbox-in-materialize-framework for guidance on styling of checkboxes.
+* [Stackoverflow](https://stackoverflow.com/questions/35261021/change-color-of-checkbox-in-materialize-framework) for guidance on styling of checkboxes.
-* [Materializecss] https://materializecss.com/ and their various guides on usage of their frameworks (icons, buttons, forms, inputs, checkboxes etc.).
+* [Materializecss](https://materializecss.com/) and their various guides on usage of their frameworks (icons, buttons, forms, inputs, checkboxes, modals etc.).
-* [Tasty] https://tasty.co/ for general inspiration on styling.
+* [Tasty](https://tasty.co/) for general inspiration on styling.

 2. I used the following to help overcome issues, bugs and hurdles during the development of my application

-* [Stackoverflow] https://stackoverflow.com/questions/10426190/how-to-clone-an-element-and-insert-it-multiple-times-in-one-go for guidance on how to insert and remove elements (e.g. ingredients & preparations).
+* [Stackoverflow](https://stackoverflow.com/questions/10426190/how-to-clone-an-element-and-insert-it-multiple-times-in-one-go) for guidance on how to insert and remove elements (e.g. ingredients & preparations).
-* [mdbootstrap] https://mdbootstrap.com/support/jquery/dropdown-needs-2-clicks-to-activate/ for guidance on how to prevent a bug stopping form selctions not working in initial click.
+* [mdbootstrap](https://mdbootstrap.com/support/jquery/dropdown-needs-2-clicks-to-activate/) for guidance on how to prevent a bug stopping form selctions not working in initial click.
-* [Stackoverflow] https://stackoverflow.com/questions/31859903/get-the-value-of-a-checkbox-in-flask for guidance on passing a value to MongoDB from the checkbox in my add recipe form.
+* [Stackoverflow](https://stackoverflow.com/questions/31859903/get-the-value-of-a-checkbox-in-flask) for guidance on passing a value to MongoDB from the checkbox in my add recipe form.
+* [Stackoverflow](https://stackoverflow.com/questions/9681601/how-can-i-count-the-number-of-elements-with-same-class) for guidance on how to count the number of classes in a page to allow me to use this in my jquery to add/ remove ingredients & preparations.
+* [w3schools](https://www.w3schools.com/tags/att_input_pattern.asp)for guidance on validating the values of text in input fields (allowed me to restrict input in the recipe images to .png & .jpg files).
+* [Stackoverflow](https://stackoverflow.com/questions/48679305/want-to-update-only-value-element-of-specific-key-on-mongodb) for guidance on use of the 'Set' operator to update only the soft_delete field when a user deletes a recipe.